Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 The possible breadth of experiences, their phenomenology and types is described in a thick 490-page book by the Israeli cognitive scientist Benny Shannon ("The Antipodes of the Mind").
 It was published in 2002, long before the current wave, by Oxford University Press.
 A very reputable academic publishing house.

-While that book is relatively dry and analytical reading at times, it is also utterly fascinating, and it is highly accurate if I compare it to my experiences.
-The author has participated in hundreds of ceremonies, thus his experiential base is much broader than mine.
+Although this book is a relatively dry and analytical read at times, it is also utterly fascinating and very accurate when I compare it to my experience.
+The author has attended hundreds of ceremonies, so his base of experience is much broader than mine.
 My experiences are a small but representative subset of his.

 The following quote is Shannon's view: